-The genes BRCA1 and BRCA2 are the DNA repair genes and exist in the genome of man as well as a woman.
+The genes BRCA1 and BRCA2 are the DNA repair genes and exist in the genome of a man as well as a woman.
 Normally these genes repair errors or mutations occurring in the structure of the DNA molecule.
 However, when they cannot operate properly due to the modifications in their own structure, the cell looks like a shop full of working machines but without a mechanic.
-With time more and more machines get out of the order.
+With time more and more machines get out of order.
 BRCA functional loss results in genomic instability and the accumulation of genetic errors in cells.
 So we get these genes from our parents, regardless they are normal or mutated.

-Both of the genes are linked with the most aggressive forms of prostate cancer affecting predominantly younger people under 55.
+Both of the genes are linked with the most aggressive forms of prostate cancer, affecting predominantly younger people under 55.
 The risk of prostate cancer increases up to 3.8-fold for men with BRCA1 mutations and up to 8.6-fold for men who carry BRCA2 mutations.

 Along with BRCA mutations, 16 other DNA repair genes have been reported recently to be involved in the accumulation of cell aberrations.

-Some modifications in the genes regulating cell growth or the mutations boosting cell responsiveness to testosterone have been suspected to be in charge for the development of prostate cancer, although there is not yet sufficient scientific evidence for the statement.
+Some modifications in the genes regulating cell growth or the mutations boosting cell responsiveness to testosterone have been suspected to be in charge of the development of prostate cancer, although there is not yet sufficient scientific evidence for the statement.

 What are the main risk factors for prostate cancer?

-The main risk factors of prostate cancer are those, supposed to determine a genetic structure of an individual: family history, age, and country/ethnicity.
+The main risk factors of prostate cancer are those supposed to determine a genetic structure of an individual: family history, age, and country/ethnicity.

-Although attempts to identify dominant genes in charge for the development of prostate cancer have failed, there is strong evidence of the familial manifestation of the disease in some men.
-The risk of the disease in first-degree relatives is about twice that in the general population, raising to fourfold and more if the case is diagnosed under age 60.
+Although attempts to identify dominant genes in charge of the development of prostate cancer have failed, there is strong evidence of the familial manifestation of the disease in some men.
+The risk of the disease in first-degree relatives is about twice that in the general population, rising to fourfold and more if the case is diagnosed under age 60.
 Probably earlier prostate cancer is more likely to be provoked by inherited factors.
 Higher risks have been found in people with two or more affected relatives.

-It sounds nonsense when we are trying to blame red meat or associated with it raise of testosterone in triggering the malignant overgrowth of prostate tissue.
+It sounds nonsense when we are trying to blame red meat or associated with it rise of testosterone in triggering the malignant overgrowth of prostate tissue.
 When testosterone is flooding the blood of young men in their 20-30s, no prostate cancer threatens them.
 However, by 50-60s, when the testosterone level has been declining pretty much, we hear warnings about its possible harmful effects on the prostate.

-I guess those, who have rare sex have lower testosterone too.
+I guess those who have rare sex have lower testosterone too.
 Do not these results say that testosterone, on the contrary, protects our prostate and keeps it healthy?

-Based on this, I suppose testosterone can stimulate cell growth no matter normal or tumor, but cannot trigger malignancy; only if some cells in the prostate have lost growth control, testosterone may accelerate cancer growth.
+Based on this, I suppose testosterone can stimulate cell growth no matter normal or tumor but cannot trigger malignancy; only if some cells in the prostate have lost growth control may testosterone accelerate cancer growth.

-How red meat can cause prostate cancer?
+How can red meat cause prostate cancer?

-Read more about how meat can harm your prostate and not only, in the next post.
+Read more about how meat can harm your prostate and not only in the next post.